EU sounds alarm on critical raw materials shortages

 The document is part of an urgent focus in Europe on security of imports of vital goods, as the coronavirus pandemic triggers transport disruption and growing tensions between western capitals and Beijing.

-“The pandemic has revealed Europe’s dependencies in certain products, critical materials and value chains,” Thierry Breton, EU industry commissioner said.
+“The pandemic has revealed Europe’s dependencies in certain products, critical materials and value chains,” said EU industry commissioner Thierry Breton.

 “The era of a conciliatory or naive Europe that relies on others to look after its interests is over.”